-The final piece of the power and switch puzzle was to make them nice and accessible on the console itself, rather than having wires hanging about everywhere.
+The final piece of modding the Philips Videopac G7000 was to make the power and switch nice and accessible on the console itself, rather than having wires hanging about everywhere.
 So first up, I christened my new rotary tool and made an existing hole in the bottom corner of the board bigger so that I could glue the dc socket in place:

 Now for the switch.
 I drilled a small hole in the case, then used a flat wooden drill bit that made a 20mm hole.
 Finished it off with the rotary tool.
 Happily, the switch fitted perfectly: